Springs, South Africa: Parks

 Springs has about 120 parks, the most well-known being Presidents Park, where there is horse jumping, and Murray Park, which has a caravan site next to the Alexander Dam.
 There is also Frikkie Deysel Park in Petersfield, Butler Park in Geduld, George Sutter Park in Selection Park, and the Park of Dersley in Dersley Park.
 In Northeastern Springs, the Blesbokspruit Wetland Reserve has a great diversity of birds and plants.
-Springs also has a Game Reserve near the CBD and the unique Pioneer Park with Dutch characteristics next to the Springs CBD.
+Springs also has a Game Reserve near the CBD and the Dutch-styled Pioneer Park next to the Springs CBD.

 Education

 There are several schools, ranging from pre-primary to secondary schools, and a tertiary college in Springs.